xorilog/docker-nixstats/README.md

 # Applied patch
 The modification is rather simple but effective.
 The code is executed through in the install.sh shell script which is modified to check if it is running inside a docker container.
 In case you run the install.sh script on a non dockerized system, it will behave as usual.
 This modification is done on sysstat and nixstat2.sh.

+cron have been added too as it is usually not present in the containers.

 ```shell
 echo "Configuring sysstat..."
 if [ -f /.dockerinit ]; then